 - Setup can be confusing because there are so many options

 First thing's first — if you need advanced settings on your Wi-Fi network and want a mesh(-like) system, Orbi is the one you want to buy, no questions asked.
-Using your web browser to log into the router brings you to the familiar Netgear setup and admin page that you're probably already familiar with, including options that no other consumer mesh product offers like advanced QoS and forwarding.
+Using your web browser to log into the router brings you to the familiar Netgear setup and admin page with which you're probably already familiar, including options that no other consumer mesh product offers, like advanced QoS and forwarding.

 Two things aren't great — the sheer size of each unit (easily three times bigger than the others on this list) and the price.
-It can be more difficult to hide an Orbi satellite and adding more can be more expensive than its competition.
-Still, the Orbi line has a lot of options, so a cheaper and slower unit can be added to parts of the home where speed isn't a big deal.
+It can be more difficult to hide an Orbi satellite, and adding more can be more expensive than its competition.
+Still, the Orbi line has many options, so a cheaper and slower unit can be added to parts of the home where speed isn't a big deal.

 The Orbi RBK752 brings Wi-Fi 6 speeds to an Orbi mesh.
 With AX4200 speeds, this router has a 2.4GHz and 5Ghz band dedicated to devices capable of 600Mbps and 1200Mbps, respectively.
 A third 5GHz band is dedicated to connecting the Orbi satellite to the base router.
 This Orbi really isn't designed to be a standalone unit.

-Around the back of the main router, there are three vacant Ethernet ports with an additional WAN port to connect to the modem.
-The satellites have two vacant Ethernet ports as well.
-If you have a home with poor wireless signal, you can run an Ethernet cable from the main router to the satellite and it will be automatically utilized for a more consistent backhaul.
+Around the back of the primary router are three vacant Ethernet ports with an additional WAN port to connect to the modem.
+The satellites have two empty Ethernet ports too.
+Therefore, if you have a home with a poor wireless signal, you can run an Ethernet cable from the main router to the satellite.
+It will then automatically utilize it for a more consistent backhaul.

 This system is still overkill for most people, but if you want to have fast Wi-Fi 6 connectivity all over your home, there aren't many other routers that can do better.

-Let's face it, as cool as gigabit connections are, some people are going ever faster.
-The Orbi RBK852 system is even faster.
-2.4GHz speeds are upgraded to 1200Mbps and the 5GHz band for devices gets an upgrade to 2400Mbps.
-This AX6000 mesh is one of the fastest I've ever tested and with a 2.5G WAN port on the back, it's ready for the next generation of fiber connections.
+Let's face it.
+As cool as gigabit connections are, some people are going even faster.
+The Orbi RBK852 system is lightning quick.
+So 2.4GHz speeds upgrade to 1200Mbps, and the 5GHz band for devices gets an upgrade to 2400Mbps.
+This AX6000 mesh is one of the fastest I've ever tested, and with a 2.5G WAN port on the back, it's ready for the next generation of fiber connections.